Tuttotorna/lon-mirror/README.md

 License

 Released under the MIT License.
-Free use with attribution and citation of the DOI.
+Free use with attribution and DOI citation.

-© 2025 · Massimiliano Brighindi
+© 2025 Massimiliano Brighindi — massimiliano.neocities.org
-massimiliano.neocities.org